Kirre69/Group_4/README.md

-# Group_16
+# Group_4
-This project has the aim and objective to assess a sandbox cloud environmnet (IaaS) for misconfigurations, examples include public storage, overly permissive IAM roles and further propose secure configurations and possible templates to mitigate such misconfigurations.
+This project has the aim and objective to Identify an exploit (in a controlled lab web app) XSS and/or SQL Injection vulnerabilities and provide remediation guidance and test cases.

+**Required Tools & Lab Setup:**
+- Owasp Juice Shop or similar intentionally vulnerable app.
+- Burp Suite (Community/Pro), Python/Requests, SQLmap (lab-only).